Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

+Demographic parity \cite{pessach2022review} is a fairness criterion for machine learning models that measures the extent to which a model's predictions are independent of a sensitive attribute (e.g., \textit{Race}, \textit{Sex}).
+Perfect demographic parity is achieved if the probability of receiving a positive prediction is the same across different groups defined by the sensitive attribute.
+Mathematically, when the number of such groups is 2, $S$ is the sensitive attribute, and $\hat{Y}$ is the predicted outcome (e.g., 0 or 1), demographic parity is defined as:

-which $\varepsilon$ is a predefined of maximum unfairness.
-A lower value of $\varepsilon$ indicates better fairness.
-As a result, metric for demographic parity can be defined as the mean of all possible differences of positive predictions from all sub populations.
+where $DP$ is a value between 0.0 and 1.0.
+A lower value indicates better fairness, and perfect (ideal) DP=0.0.
+In general, when there are $|\mathcal{S}|$ groups comprising the fairness sensitive attribute (e.g., $|\mathcal{S}|$ races), demographic parity can be defined as the mean of all possible pairwise differences of subpopulations in the data: